Locals casino: Attracting residents

 In order to attract residents to gamble, locals casinos try to differentiate themselves from tourist-oriented casinos to benefit gamblers.
 For example, locals casinos usually have a different mix of games or offer games not typically found in tourist-oriented casinos in the area, such as bingo.
 Additionally, they offer table games with lower minimum bets, as well as lower denomination slot machines and video poker.

-In addition, table games rules are frequently adjusted to decrease the house advantage and the payout percentage on slot and video poker machines is increased; locals casinos are well known for offering more full-pay video poker machines and even machines that pay more than 100%.
+In addition, table games rules are frequently adjusted to decrease the house advantage and the payout percentage on slot and video poker machines is increased; locals casinos are well known for offering more full-pay video poker machines, and even machines that pay more than 100%.

 Locals casinos will typically offer comps, such as free meals at the casino's restaurants, at a higher rate than tourist-oriented casinos.
 Additionally, many locals casinos have promotions such as payroll check cashing, frequently accompanied by some type of free play bonus, to get patrons into the casino.
 In Nevada, this is usually expanded with special promotions to cash tax refund checks from the Internal Revenue Service.

 Locals casinos often act as community centers and frequently include non-gambling entertainment such as bowling alleys, movie theaters, ice skating rinks and child care centers.

 Revenue of casinos

-The revenue of locals casinos in Clark County, Nevada, is normally calculated by taking the revenue of Clark County and subtracting the revenue of the four tourist areas (the Strip, Downtown, Laughlin and Mesquite).
-This is the only realistic calculation available since the Nevada Gaming Commission does not provide more detail.
-However, this calculation will include some properties like Gold Strike, Hoover Dam Lodge, Primm Valley Resorts and all of the various casinos in Laughlin and Mesquite as "locals casino" even though they have many guests who are visiting the area.
+The revenue of locals casinos in Clark County, Nevada, is normally calculated by taking the revenue of Clark County and subtracting the revenue of the four tourist areas (the Strip, Downtown, Laughlin, and Mesquite).
+This is the only realistic calculation available, since the Nevada Gaming Commission does not provide more detail.
+However, this calculation will include some properties like Gold Strike, Hoover Dam Lodge, Primm Valley Resorts and all the various casinos in Laughlin and Mesquite as "locals casinos" even though they have many guests who are visiting the area.